How to Elope in Alabama – Locations, Permits, & Alabama Elopement Packages

 A groom nuzzling up to his new bride as they sit on a boat while eloping in Alabama

 If you’re considering eloping in Alabama, one of your first questions is probably whether or not you actually can.
-Well, great news: not only can you elope in Alabama, but it’s probably one of the easiest states to elope in!
+The answer is yes — and Alabama is one of the easiest states to elope in legally!

 A newlywed couple embracing on a wooden platform under a canopy of trees

-Alabama is one of just a few states that doesn’t require you to appear in person at a courthouse or official government building to obtain your marriage certificate.
-In fact, Alabama doesn’t even require couples to say vows or have an officiant or any sort of formal ceremony to get married!
+Alabama is one of just a few states that doesn’t require couples to appear in person at a courthouse or official government building to obtain your marriage certificate.
+In fact, Alabama doesn’t even require couples to say vows or have an officiant or witnesses to be legally married.
+Instead, couples complete and submit a marriage certificate form — and that’s it!

-1. Fill out and print the Alabama marriage certificate form online with your partner
+1. Fill out the Alabama marriage certificate form online with your partner

-3. Mail or hand-deliver the completed and notarized form to an Alabama probate court
+3. Submit the notarized form to an Alabama probate court within 30 days

 A couple kissing in the surf on the beach during their Alabama elopement